-The Central Arizona Regional Transit (CART is operated by the City of Coolidge and its partners include Florence, Central Arizona College, and Pinal County.
+The Central Arizona Regional Transit (CART) is operated by the City of Coolidge and its partners including Florence, Central Arizona College, and Pinal County.
 CART is a fixed route connector service connecting Coolidge, Florence, Overview of Program Central Arizona College, Casa Grande and the Greyhound Terminal in Eloy.
 CART also utilizes a commuter route in the early mornings from 5:05 am - 7:07 am and in the later afternoon from 4:40 pm - 7:00 pm.
 Two vehicles are used daily.
-Three serve daily as backup.
-CART's intercity route hours of operation are from 6:35 am - 8:20 pm Service Type: Fixed Intercity Connector Monday through Friday.
+Two serve daily as backup.
+CART's route hours of operation are from 6:35 am - 8:20 pm Monday Service Type: Fixed Route Connector through Friday.
 Service Area: Florence to Casa Grande CART fares are \$2.00 for a one-way pass or \$4.00 for a daily pass.
 College students with school ID are \$1.00 each way or \$2.00 for a daily pass.
 The highest trip purpose is education, followed by commuters, and health/medical.
 Applicant Status: Local Government CART has a large volume of student riders.
 Most other rides are for employment, shopping and medical services.
-Major Funding Source: 5311 Funding In addition to fare revenue, CART is funded by the City of Coolidge, Town of Florence, Central Arizona College, Pinal County, and by the Federal Transit Administration (FTA) 5311 Program, managed by the Arizona Department of Annual Date Year: 2021 Transportation (ADOT).
-Annual Trips: 5,901 Annual Miles: 128,491 For more information: Visit Central Arizona Regional Transit (CART) at www.ridethecart.com Annual Hours: 4,788 Vehicle Inventory: 5
+Major Funding Source: 5311 Funding In addition to fare revenue, CART is funded by the City of Coolidge, Town of Florence, Central Arizona College, Pinal County, and by the Federal Transit Administration (FTA) 5311 Program, managed by the Arizona Department of Annual Date Year: 2020 Transportation (ADOT).
+Annual Trips: 9,639 Annual Miles: 129,038 For more information: Visit Central Arizona Regional Transit (CART) at www.ridethecart.com Annual Hours: 4,788 Vehicle Inventory: 4

-Central Arizona Regional Transit (CART coordinates daily with Greyhound at Love's Travel Stop in Eloy, AZ.
+Central Arizona Regional Transit (CART) coordinates daily with Greyhound at Love's Travel Stop in Eloy, AZ.
 Passengers from Coolidge, Florence, and Casa Grande may utilize CART's services for intercity travel via Greyhound, which stops at Love's five times per weekday.
-Maricopa Express Transit (MET) riders can access CART services at Banner Medical Center in Casa Grande, where the MET stops every Thursday.
+Maricopa COMET riders can access CART services at Banner Medical Center in Casa Grande, where the COMET stops every Thursday.

-Central Arizona Regional Transit's fixed route and scheduled hampers the ability for passengers to travel around the communities where CART stops.
+Central Arizona Regional Transit's fixed route and schedule hampers the ability for passengers to travel around the communities where CART stops.
 Ridership visiting Casa Grande and Florence have no other transit methods available, providing mobility for passengers in each of these communities is a critical component to the region's future transit successes.